ngernest/kmt/README.md

 [![Main workflow](https://github.com/mgree/kmt/actions/workflows/build.yml/badge.svg)](https://github.com/mgree/kmt/actions/workflows/build.yml)

-An implementation of [Kleene algebra modulo theories](https://arxiv.org/abs/1707.02894) (KMT), a framework for deriving _concrete_ Kleene algebras with tests (KATs), an algebraic framework for While-like programs with decidable program equivalence.
+This repository implements [Kleene algebra modulo theories](https://arxiv.org/abs/1707.02894) (KMT), a framework for deriving _concrete_ Kleene algebras with tests (KATs), an algebraic framework for While-like programs with decidable program equivalence.

 More plainly: KMT is a framework for building simple programming languages with structured control (if, while, etc.) where we can algorithmically decide whether or not two programs are equivalent.
 You can use equivalence to verify programs.
 If `a` is a nice property to have after running your program, then if `p;a == p`, you know that `p` satisfies `a`.
 Kleene algebra with tests subsumes Hoare logic: if `a;p;~b == 0` then all runs starting from `a` either diverge or end with `b`, i.e., that equation corresponds to the partial correctness specification `{a} p {b}`.
+While prior work on KAT often focuses on _abstract_ properties, we write programs over theories that assign _concrete_ meanings to primitive tests and actions.

-In addition to providing an OCaml library for defining KMTs over your own theories, we offer a command-line tool for testing equivalence in a variety of theories.
+In addition to providing an OCaml library for defining KMTs over your own theories, we offer a command-line tool for testing equivalence in a variety of pre-defined theories.

 # Getting Started Guide